 The eXtension Foundation “Issue Corps” is an accelerator for Cooperative Extension professionals to amplify their impact on local issues.
 The Corps experience quickens the adoption of new research and innovative practices in local program design and delivery.

-In 2017, the eXtension Foundation with the Cooperative Extension System (CES) is planning to bring together over 1000 CES professionals and their community partners into multi-themed Issue Corps experiences to develop and strengthen local impact in behavioral health, food systems, diversity & inclusion, and regionally-focused themes to be determined with partners. eXtension Issue Corps cohorts in 2016 successfully engaged nearly 200 eXtension professionals in development of impactful projects addressing topics such as local food systems, climate, small business development, enhancing rural capacity, equine biosecurity, financial management, backyard poultry, and women in agriculture.
+Since early 2016 eXtension has successfully engaged hundreds of Cooperative Extension professionals in development of impactful projects addressing topics such as local food systems, climate, small business development, enhancing rural capacity, equine biosecurity, financial management, backyard poultry, women in agriculture and diversity and inclusion.
+These efforts were part of the eXtension Issue Corps program.
+In 2017, the eXtension Foundation rebranded the Issue Corps as the Impact Collaborative.

 - 93% believed the Issue Corps participation was a positive experience.